About company specializations

 Company specializations are a way to recognize and differentiate agencies with specific product expertise in certain areas.
 This article explains how companies can earn specializations and how specializations are displayed.

 Specializations recognize companies that earn Partner status and demonstrate increased performance and product expertise in AdWords products.
-These specializations are displayed on the company profiles in Google Partner Search results and on the Partner badges.
+These specializations are displayed on company profiles and on the Partner badges.
 You can use specializations to help win business and differentiate yourself in the market based on your company's specific skills.

 How to earn specializations